OVERVIEW OF THE ROLE

 Goodgym helps you get fit whilst doing good!
 They’re a group of like minded local people that combine regular exercise with helping their communities.
 The group aims to tackle localised social issues like isolation and loneliness whilst also picking up good deeds in the community and squeezing in a workout!
 This role is flexible so it ideal if you’re looking to do some volunteering without the weekly commitment.

 You can get involved in different types of interventions depending on your schedule.
-Goodgym’s Group Runs take place every Wednesday evening from Hyde Park Book Club and involve running, physical community-based tasks like gardening and lots of socialising.
+Goodgym’s Group Runs usually take place on Wednesday evenings starting in Headingley, West Park or Hyde Park (so right on our doorsteps) and involve running, physical community-based tasks like gardening and lots of socialising.
 Mission Runs see runners help elderly members of the community with one off tasks like changing light bulbs and clearing gardens.
 And lastly, Coach Runs pair up runners with isolated older people for a chat and a cuppa!

 DUTIES & RESPONSIBILITIES